azeneli/c-project/README.md

 ## Some Observations

 When working on setting up the Docker image there was an [issue](https://bugs.chromium.org/p/chromedriver/issues/detail?id=2473#c6) that I kept running into.
-This potential bug was not allowing me run the tests inside the docker container.
-At least I'm assuming that it was this bug and not my code.
+This potential bug was not allowing me run the tests inside the node docker container.
+At least I'm assuming that it was this bug.

 In order to run the tests in the Docker container I had to run them headless